zdebruine/RcppSparse/README.md

 * `p`: column pointers for row pointers (_Rcpp::IntegerVector_)
 * `x`: nonzeros (_Rcpp::NumericVector_)

-These vectors are public, but do not manipulate them directly unless you know what you are doing, as you may invalidate the S4 object.
+**Note:** These vectors are public, but do not manipulate them directly unless you know what you are doing, as you may invalidate the S4 object.

 ## Rcpp::as and Rcpp::wrap
 `Rcpp::as` and `Rcpp::wrap` methods for `Rcpp::dgCMatrix` ensure seamless conversion of any _dgCMatrix_ passed to/from R to Rcpp.